-- Goal: To promote physical activity with the objective of improving students' health and reducing childhood obesity. - b.
-Objectives: - To the degree that funding is provided, daily physical activity should be integrated across the curriculum and throughout the school day for Pre-K - 12th grades. - ii.
+- a.
+Goal: To promote physical activity with the objective of improving students' health, academic achievement, and reducing childhood obesity. - b.
+Objectives: - i.
+To the degree that funding is provided, daily physical activity should be integrated across the curriculum and throughout the school day for Pre-K - 12th grades. - ii.
 The District will follow statutory requirements for providing to students physical education, as defined within Florida Statutes Sections 1003.01(16) and 1003.455 and as provided within School Board Policy 8.025. - iii.
 It is the recommendation of the Wellness Promotion Task Force that State-certificated physical education instructors shall teach all physical education classes. - iv.
-Recess periods for elementary grades should be encouraged and but should not be used as a punishment or a reward and not to be counted toward the 150 minutes of daily weekly physical education.
-Consider planning recess before lunch Schools are encouraged to schedule recess before lunch since research indicates that physical activity prior to lunch can increase the nutrient intake, decrease discipline referrals, and have an increase in classroom time ontask.
+Recess periods for elementary grades should be encouraged and not be counted toward the 150 minutes of weekly physical education.
+Schools are encouraged to schedule recess before lunch since research indicates that physical activity prior to lunch can increase the nutrient intake, decrease discipline referrals, and have an increase in classroom time on-task.